 Climate, Ecosystem Services and Conservation

-He is a recipient of a Heinz Award and a member of the National Academy of Sciences.
+His widely cited work has earned many recognitions, including election to the U.S. National Academy of Sciences, the Max Planck Research Award, the American Geophysical Union’s Roger Revelle Medal and the Stephen H. Schneider Award for Outstanding Science Communication.
 He is a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the Ecological Society of America.

 Selected Publications by this Author